Sad-Duck/java-filmorate/README.md

 ```
 SELECT *
-FROM FILM AS f
+FROM FILMS AS f
-INNER JOIN ratings AS r ON r.rating_id = f.rating_id
+         INNER JOIN MPA ON MPA.mpa_id = f.mpa_id
-WHERE r.rating = 'R'
+WHERE MPA.rating = 'R'
 ORDER BY f.duration
 ```